-OUTPUTS IMPACTS OUTCOMES We will undertake these initiatives/activities Deliver these Outputs with these Measures Reference Impacts and Measures Reference Toward delivering these outcomes community or primary care level to support patient recovery.
-(NRHP 2.1, 2.3) Emergency Department Provide an emergency and acute care service with the following characteristics: timely access to all service components (including diagnostics) and appropriate timely discharge. capacity to meet needs right treatment in the right place timely patient transfer to appropriate services from Emergency Department. good access to support services in the community or primary care level to support patient recovery.
-(NRHP 2.1, 2.31) NOTE: A detailed description of activities to achieve the emergency department length of stay health target is provided in Module 3.
-Emergency department services: Referral Assessment Treatment Timely referral, assessment and treatment for acute conditions, measured by 95% of admitted patients discharged or transferred from the Emergency Department within six hours: Baseline By July 2012 97% 95% NHT1 5(d) Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care
+OUTPUTS OUTCOMES We will undertake these initiatives/activities Deliver these Outputs with these Measures Reference Impacts a Impacts and Measures Toward delivering these outcomes Acute Inpatient Services Provide an acute care service with the following characteristics: timely access to all service components (including diagnostics) and appropriate timely discharge. capacity to meet needs right treatment in the right place good access to support services in the community or primary care level to support patient recovery.
+(NRHP 2.1, 2.3) Acute inpatient service Quality: Acute readmissions to h Baseline 10.37% Acute Inpatient Length of Baseline 4.19 nospital 2011/12 9.55% OS8 5(b) OS4 5(q) Acute services provide t treatment to support pat prevent deterioration and ient's recovery and NRHP 2.3 Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care Emergency Department Provide an emergency and acute care service with the following characteristics: • timely access to all service components (including diagnostics) and appropriate timely discharge. • capacity to meet needs • right treatment in the right place • timely patient transfer to appropriate services from Emergency Department. • good access to support services in the community or primary care level to support patient recovery.
+(NRHP 2.1, 2.31) Emergency departmer Referral Assessment Treatment nt services: Timely referral, assessm acute conditions, measure 95% of admitted patients of from the Emergency Depa Baseline 97% red by discharged or transferred NHT1 5(c) Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care

-OUTPUTS IMPACTS OUTCOMES We will undertake these initiatives/activities Deliver these Outputs with these Measures Reference Impacts and Measures Reference Toward delivering these outcomes Assessment Treatment and R Pehabilitation Provision of ambulatory and inpatient rehabilitative services.
-(NRHP 2.3) Bone Density Service Community Based Rehabilitation Community Geriatric Service Inpatient/ Outpatient HOP services Ortho Geriatric service Outpatient Stroke Service Quality: Number of falls per month Baseline By July 2012 23 < 15 Proportion of pressure areas acquired during ARHOP admissions Baseline By July 2012 5% By July 2012 5(g) 5(h) Improved mobility and daily functioni inpatients, measured by: Barthel score improvement 28 Baseline By July 2012 74% Continue to main a rate > 60% Referral rate to ATR from EC Baseline By July 2012 26% Continue to maintain > 15% Average length of stay in AT&R Baseline By July 2012 23.57 days < 15 days 3(i) 3(h) Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care Maternity Services Provide readily accessible maternity, obstetric and neonatal care services.
+OUTPUTS IMPACTS OUTCOMES We will undertake these initiatives/activities Deliver these Outputs with these Measures Reference Impacts and Measures Reference Toward delivering these outcomes Assessment Treatment and F Rehabilitation Provision of ambulatory and inpatient rehabilitative services.
+(NRHP 2.3) Bone Density Service Community Based Rehabilitation Community Geriatric Service Inpatient/ Outpatient HOP services Ortho Geriatric service Outpatient Stroke Service Quality: Number of falls per month Baseline By July 2012 23 < 15 Proportion of pressure areas acquired during ARHOP admissions Baseline By July 2012 5% 5% 5(f) 5(g) Improved mobility and daily functioning for inpatients, measured by: Barthel score improvement 27 Baseline By July 2012 74% Continue to maintain a rate > 60% Referral rate to ATR from EC Baseline By July 2012 26% Continue to maintain a rate > 15% Average length of stay in AT&R Baseline By July 2012 23.57 days < 15 days 3(i) 3(h) 3(e) Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care Maternity Services Provide readily accessible maternity, obstetric and neonatal care services.
 (NRHP 1.4, 2.3) Non-specialist antenatal consultations Obstetric antenatal consultations Postnatal inpatient and outpatient care.
 Delivery Services Specialist neo-natal inpatient and outpatient care.
-Amniocentesis MOH ESPI compliance reports for gynaecology Baseline By July 2012 100% 5(m) Improved maternity services will lead to pregnancies with reduced complication safer childbirth, thus ensuring healthier in Proportion of women who have not been maccording to their assigned status (ESPI).
-Baseline By July 2012 2.7% 0% s and fants.
-Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care Quality and Safety Implement Quality Improvement Initiatives which Quality systems improvement - CMDHB Optimising the patient journey Quality systems contribute to enh patients and their families experience of c ancing are
+Amniocentesis MOH ESPI compliance reports for gynaecology Baseline By July 2012 100% 5(l) Improved maternity services will lead to safer pregnancies with reduced complications and safer childbirth, thus ensuring healthier infants.
+Proportion of women who have not been managed according to their assigned status (ESPI).
+Baseline By July 2012 2.7% 0% MHP 5(I) Improved health of the population and reduced inequalities Improved patients and their family/ whaanau's experience of care